MuhammedAjmal-PP/Rex_CC_Ecommerce/README.md

 Rex CC is a full-featured e-commerce solution that combines elegant user-facing interfaces with powerful administrative tools.
 The platform is designed to handle the unique requirements of luxury watch retail, including detailed product information, secure transactions, and comprehensive user management.

 ### **Current Status**
-The project is in active development with core authentication and user management features fully implemented.
-The foundation is solid and ready for expansion into catalog, inventory, and order management modules.
+The project is in active development with core authentication, user management, and catalog management features fully implemented.
+Brand and Category management modules are complete with AJAX-based CRUD operations.
+The foundation is solid and ready for expansion into product, inventory, and order management modules.

 ---